DionysusBenstein/finmon-api/README.md

 ### DESCRIPTION
-Get transactions list in {bank} (for insanse 'mono') for time from {from} to {to} Unix time format.
+Get transactions list in {bank} (for instance 'mono') for time from {from} to {to} Unix time format.
 Maximum time for which it is possible to receive a statement 31 days + 1 hour (2682000 seconds) Limit on the use of the function no more than once every 60 seconds.

 Response Example (200 OK)
 ``` json